 These are terms used by Coach Mac and members of teammac that may not be familiar to other runners.

 a type of runner who benefits from the upper end of weekly mileage; a workhorse whose talent is strength as opposed to speed; race times will improve merely by adding mileage, even if just easy miles.
 The extra mileage will particularly help the bricklayer hold pace at the end of the race.
 Taper and recovery are still important, but the bricklayer can handle the extra mileage without injury or fatigue.
 Most runners lean toward the bricklayer category.
-Test yourself by racing after adding mileage for several weeks before the taper, or ask Coach Mac how much of a bricklayer are you.
+Test yourself by racing after adding mileage for several weeks before the taper, or discuss with Coach Mac how much of a bricklayer you are.

 a very slow, easy and short group run, usually at the beginning of the workout that serves as a warmup and non-challenging jog to the workout location; in the bus the group typically does not spread out beyond the size of a greyhound bus and only moves as fast as the slowest person on the bus wishes to go; the bus is a good time for social chatter and catching up with teammates and is very non-competitive by nature.